 The Governor has filed legislation that would align state and federal employer responsibility and lower employer contributions to health care.
 The proposal would eliminate the Fair Share Contribution Program, which is the state's quarterly assessment for employers that do not offer a "fair and reasonable" contribution to health insurance for their employees.
 The Fair Share Contribution policy around "fair and reasonable" is set forth in regulation and is a source of revenue in the CCTF.
 The legislation would eliminate the Medical Security Program (MSP), streamlining the state's subsidized coverage through MassHealth and the Health Connector.
-Lastly, in order to ensure employers are contribution" for employers which would, starting in 2014, help finance the cost of subsidized health insurance for low-income residents.
+Lastly, in order to ensure employers are contributing their share to health care for residents, the legislation would create a rebranded "employer responsibility contribution" for employers which would, starting in 2014, help finance the cost of subsidized health insurance for low-income residents.
 This funding would take the place of an assessment on businesses for the MSP program known as the Unemployment Health Insurance Assessment or UHI.
 The funding would be directed to MassHealth and the subsidized plans offered under the Health Connector.
 The employer responsibility contribution is designed to be more streamlined and efficient and less burdensome for both small and large businesses than the current Fair Share Contribution.
 The contribution would also be lower than the current MSP employer assessment.
 The Governor's fiscal 2014 budget proposal estimates the new contribution to MassHealth and the Connector to be \$94 million in fiscal 2014.
+The House fiscal 2014 budget supports this contribution at the same level as the Governor's proposal.